0xPolygonMiden/miden-node/docs/dev/monitoring.md

 operation.
 As an example, it may make sense to instrument a mutex locking function to visualize the contention on it.
 Or separating the database file IO from the sqlite statement creation.
 Essentially operations which you would otherwise consider logging the timings for should be separate spans.
-While you may find this changes the code you might otherwise create, I've found this actually results in fairly good structure since it follows your business logic sense.
+While you may find this changes the code you might otherwise create, We've found this actually results in fairly good structure since it follows your business logic sense.

 ### Inclusions and naming conventions